 Robin Andrews: From Alien Volcanoes To Terminator Asteroids: The Solar System Is A Freak Show

 Our solar system is stranger than you think.
 There are earthquakes that can last for nine days without anyone noticing them on Earth.
 On Saturn, it rains diamonds.
 On a moon of Jupiter, thanks to its awkward orbital ballet, the rock moves in the way that tides move on Earth, which fuels volcanic eruptions that outshine entire worlds.
 On Titan, the atmosphere is so soupy that if you flapped your arms, you could fly around.
-There might also be a metal mini-world out there that it once eruped rivers liquid iron.
-There are pancake eruptiosn on Venus.
+There might also be a metal mini-world out there that it once eruped rivers of liquid iron.
+There are pancake eruptions on Venus.
 Pluto has a radioactive heart.
 And the asteroid that killed the dinosaurs may have sent some of Earth over to the moons of Jupiter and Saturn.

-The solar system, including our own weird little blue marble, is a freak show.
+The Solar system, including our own weird little blue marble, is a freak show.
 Let’s go on tour.

 Martin Moder: Human Оptimization

 The world’s first designer babies premiered about a year ago.
 Time to consider, whether we’re even capable of defining what “optimization” should mean.

 Which of our traits are affected by genetics?
 How far are we from influencing their biological foundation?
 Could we enhance general intelligence without tedious studying so we could finally become less stupid?

 Moder is yet another Austrian fantasising about the Übermensch.
 But at least this one wasn’t rejected by university and got a degree in genetics.
 And does not only ask the most urgent questions, he even answers them.